giusenso/dc-motor-speed-control/README.md

 * Multithreading (1 sender thread, 1 listener thread)
 * Graphic Unit Interface with ncurses
 * Option flags handling

-(Other info can be found in the repo's wiki.)

 ## Hardware
 * AVR atmega2560